pyparsing/pyparsing/CONTRIBUTING.md

 - Do not modify `pyparsing_archive.py`.
 This file is kept as a reference artifact from when pyparsing was distributed as a single source file.

+- Changes implemented with AI assistance should be annotated in the CHANGES file using "submitted by *author name* et AI".
+This follows the Latin *et alii* attribution meaning "and others", often abbreviated as "et al."

 ## Some documentation points